FormidableLabs/webpack-alternate-require-loader/README.md

 **What if I'm on Windows**

-If you're on Windows, there are some gotchas to know about, specifically, that `require.resolve` returns `\\` (aka `os.EOL`) delimited strings, which may need further finessing in your webpack config for use in this plugin.
+If you're on Windows, there are some gotchas to know about, specifically, that `require.resolve` returns `\\` (aka `path.sep`) delimited strings, which may need further finessing in your webpack config for use in this plugin.
 Specifically, a snippet like:

 ```js
 query: JSON.stringify({